halonium/halonium/README.md

 # halonium
-A browser automation engine written in Nim translated from Python
+A browser automation engine written in Nim translated from Python.

+## Status

+This library is mostly converted from the Python selenium codebase as of ~Dec 2019.
+There are no automated tests yet, but most webdrivers are working from basic testing (see src/haloniumpkg/browser.nim for supported browsers).
+Some things might not work yet which automated testing would catch.
+Feel free to file issues :)

 ## Usage